 A conference focusing on higher ed content?

-The Higher Ed Content Conference is a must-attend event for higher ed content professionals and teams looking for new ideas and best practices.
+The Higher Ed Content Conference (now available on-demand!) is a must-attend event for higher ed content professionals and teams looking for new ideas and best practices.